Fitness Instructors Biographies

 “One of my guiding principles is to be of service; this I have tried to take into all of my work and personal interactions.”

-Christine is a licensed physical therapist and certified Stott Pilates instructor for mat and reformer.
-She studied biology and music on academic scholarship at University of Puget Sound and received her Bachelors of Science in Physical Therapy from the University of Washington.
-At the North American Institute of Orthopedic Manual Therapy she earned her national certification in Manual Physical Therapy and completed her Stott Pilates Certification through Stott Pilates, Meritthew Corporation out of Toronto, Ontario.
-Her artistic training includes jazz dance and other dance forms, piano, and vocal coaching.
-The combination of music and movement brings her pure joy.
+Christine, PT, CMPT is a licensed physical therapist and certified Stott Pilates instructor for mat and reformer.
+She received her Bachelors of Science in Physical Therapy from the University of Washington and completed her Stott Pilates Certification through Stott Pilates, Meritthew Corporation out of Toronto, Ontario.
+Her newest certification is in Yoga and is from the Utopian Healthcare Institute.

 Christine has practiced at Providence Medical Center, Swedish Health Systems, Pacific Rehabilitation Centers, and the Unique Physique in the Seattle area with a specialty in adult orthopedic conditions.
 She has taught in the areas of physical therapy, health, aerobic dance and fitness, Stott Pilates, work conditioning, injury prevention, body mechanics, ergonomics, and adaptive skiing.